Baptists: Membership

-Baptist beliefs
+Beliefs

+Christianity encompasses various movements of Christian theology, the main ones being conservative fundamentalist or moderate, liberal and progressive.

-Since the early days of the Baptist movement, various denominations have adopted common confessions of faith as the basis for cooperative work among churches.
-Each church has a particular confession of faith and a common confession of faith if it is a member of a denomination.
-Some historically significant Baptist doctrinal documents include the 1689 London Baptist Confession of Faith, 1742 Philadelphia Baptist Confession, the 1833 New Hampshire Baptist Confession of Faith, and written church covenants which some individual Baptist churches adopt as a statement of their faith and beliefs.
+Since the early days of the Baptist movement, various associations have adopted common confessions of faith as the basis for cooperative work among churches.
+Each church has a particular confession of faith and a common confession of faith if it is a member of an association of churches.
+For Reformed Baptists, historically significant Baptist doctrinal documents include the 1689 London Baptist Confession of Faith, the 1742 Philadelphia Baptist Confession, and the 1833 New Hampshire Baptist Confession of Faith.
+For General Baptists (Freewill Baptists), the Orthodox Creed and the Treatise on the Faith and Practice of the Free Will Baptists are adhered to.
+Written church covenants which are adopted by some individual Baptist churches, especially Independent Baptist congregations, as a statement of their faith and beliefs.

-Baptist theology shares many doctrines with evangelical theology.
+Baptist theology is a subset of evangelical theology.
 It is based on believers' Church doctrine.

-Baptists, like other Christians, are defined by school of thought—some of it common to all orthodox and evangelical groups and a portion of it distinctive to Baptists.
+Baptists, like other Christians, are defined by a school of thought—some of it common to all orthodox and evangelical groups, and a portion of it distinctive to Baptists.
 Through the years, different Baptist groups have issued confessions of faith—without considering them to be creeds—to express their particular doctrinal distinctions in comparison to other Christians as well as in comparison to other Baptists.
-Baptist denominations are traditionally seen as belonging to two parties, General Baptists who uphold Arminian theology and Particular Baptists who uphold Reformed theology.
+Baptist denominations are traditionally seen as belonging to two parties, General Baptists who uphold Arminian theology, and Particular Baptists who uphold Reformed theology (Calvinism).
 During the holiness movement, some General Baptists accepted the teaching of a second work of grace and formed denominations that emphasized this belief, such as the Ohio Valley Association of the Christian Baptist Churches of God and the Holiness Baptist Association.
 Most Baptists are evangelical in doctrine, but their beliefs may vary due to the congregational governance system that gives autonomy to individual local Baptist churches.
-Historically, Baptists have played a key role in encouraging religious freedom and separation of church and state.
+Historically, Baptists have played a key role in encouraging religious freedom and the doctrine of separation of church and state.